HOW TO PLAY

 You've got a barre, where you place your first finger across all the strings at the second fret, and then you use your second and third fingers to fret the fourth and fifth strings, at the fourth fret.

 These barres can be really challenging, especially for beginners.
-Here are two ways to make it easier.

 An Easier, Smaller Barre